—

 Are Arabica or Robusta beans better for espresso?

-What is the difference between single-origin and blended coffee for espresso?
+What is the significance of bean origin for espresso?

-What are some common flavor notes to look for in espresso beans?
+What are some reputable brands for espresso beans?

 Conclusion: The Final Verdict